Crenantious/RS-Bingo-Bot/RSBingo-Framework-Tests/README.md

 This will be your inital import.

-### Adding coverage report and code changes
+### Adding coverage reports and code changes

-Every time you SonarQube to run a report, do the following.
+Every time you want to generate a new SonarQube report, do the following:

 1. Make sure the project compiles and all unit tests pass.
-Use the "[Ignore]" attribute on failing tests if you cannot get it to pass.
+Use the "[Ignore]" attribute on failing tests if you cannot get them to pass.

-2. Run a coverage report as descirbed in: Generating a Coverage Report
+2. Run a coverage report as described in: Generating a Coverage Report.

-3. Run the following scripts
+3. Run the following scripts:

 ```bash